 Is Big Box Retail the best solution for Wanaka?

-The bad news for the community of Wanaka is that the council appointed commissioners have given the green light for the big box second town centre, this is a real shame as it is a completely unimaginative solution to the growth needs of the Upper Clutha’s retail needs, it is the lowest common denominator of retail.
+Council appointed commissioners have given the green light for the big box second town centre.
+This is a real shame for the community of Wanaka as it is a completely unimaginative solution to the growth needs of the Upper Clutha’s retail needs, and it is the lowest common denominator of retail.

 It is no surprise really, having worked closely with the council planning department, it has been apparent for the last four years that this is the direction they have committed all policy towards.
 In this sense the Plan Change Hearing just satisfied ‘due process’ rather than questioning was this the solution for Wanaka.
 This is demonstrated by the fact that the hearing had only two commissioners, one who works for the council planning department and another a layperson who is on the councils Wanaka Community Board.
 I have attended smaller Plan Change Hearings where there have been 5 or more commissioners, each independent and each bringing in their own expertise on infrastructure , planning , policy etc.

 The good news is that apparently there are conditions placed on the consent, limiting size of development and conducting ‘health checks’ on the town centre.
 This is a new concept and how effective it is remains to be seen, I am skeptical as there is no current baseline information on the health of the town centre .
 There is lots of money to be made developing Greenfield sites, so it will be worth investing in consultants to work around whatever health checks there are.